SS Vaterland (1913): Construction and early career

 Vaterland, a steam turbine passenger liner, was built by Blohm & Voss at Hamburg, Germany, as the second of a trio of very large ships of the for the Hamburg America Line's trans-Atlantic route.
 Construction began in September 1911.
 The 1906–1907 construction berths were inadequate for Vaterland and a new berth was constructed in 1910–1911 with a width of 288 ft at the waterfront and a height of 166 ft from floor to crane runway.
 Half was built to accommodate the new ship with a length of 1025 ft with 16 traveling cranes and a 230-ton revolving crane capable of handling the new ship's machinery.

 Vaterland was built to conform to German, British and American laws and rules of shipbuilding.
 The ship had a double bottom and double skin to above the waterline with transverse and longitudinal steel bulkheads.
 The ship had five steel decks with four superimposed decks for a total of nine decks above the waterline.
 In an unusual, new, arrangement the funnels passed through the decks at the sides of the hull rather than center allowing an entirely new arrangement of the public rooms.
-Those rooms opened from one to the next so that a vista extended from the Ritz-Carlton restaurant, oval and replicating the New York original, through the palm garden, grand hallway to the main lounge and ball room.
+Those rooms opened from one to the next so that a vista extended from the Ritz-Carlton restaurant, oval and replicating the New York original, through the palm garden, grand hallway to the main lounge and ballroom.
 The main staircase extended through six decks and was supplemented by elevators.
 The wireless system, provided by Marconi rival, the Telefunken Company of Berlin, was the most powerful installed at the time on a ship, and consisted of a long distance set to keep the vessel in constant touch across the Atlantic, a second set with 400 mile day range and 1,200 mile night range and a battery powered set was on standby for emergencies.
 Of the 83 lifeboats, with a capacity for about 5,300, the two powered boats were also equipped with wireless.
 Forty-six watertube boilers in four stokeholds provided steam for the turbines driving the four 19' 7" diameter screws.